Hablamos Español Insurance Companies We Work With

 How the audit works

 Workers comp premium starts as an estimate based on projected payroll and class codes.
 At the end of the policy term, the carrier audits actual figures: payroll by classification, and how staff were classified.
-If actual payroll is higher than estimated, or classified into higher-rated codes, the premium rises.
+If actual payroll is higher than estimated, or classified into higher-rated codes, the premium can rise.
 The audit is a true-up, not a penalty, but it can produce a real bill.

 What drives surprise bills in a restaurant

 Restaurants run several class codes, kitchen, service, sometimes delivery and management, and the rates differ.
-Payroll allocated to the wrong, higher-rated code inflates the premium.
+Payroll allocated to the wrong, higher-rated code can inflate the premium.
 Owner and officer payroll that should be capped or treated differently can add cost.
 And delivery staff can reach into auto exposure on top of workers comp.
 Each of these is preventable with accurate records.

 How to prepare